Over the past decade, I’ve gone from being a hardcore atheist to a more spiritual, open-minded person.

-The first time I ever went to church was with my grandmother.
+I was not raised with any religion or spirituality, it was all completely foreign to me.
+The first time I ever went to church was with my very religious grandmother when I was about 6 or 7 years old.
 I was bored as hell as I sat in an uncomfortable wooden chair, wondering when the man at the front would ever stop talking.
 Then suddenly everyone rose from their seats.
 We were asked to eat a tiny piece of thin bread and sip wine.
 I was shocked by this request and did not want to participate.
 But when everyone went one by one, I realised I had no choice.
 I left the church feeling somber and scared, it lacked any ounce of warmth or humour.
 I never wanted to go back and luckily for me, my parents wouldn’t make me.
-My parents aren’t religious and had no intention of forcing us to go to church.
-There was never any mention of religion or spirituality in our home.
 Both my parents had been forced to go to church when they were kids and made an agreement that they would not do that to us.
 They left the door of religion and spirituality so wide open that my sister and I didn’t even notice there was a door.
-The only time I got curious about life after death was when I saw the movie ‘All Dogs Go To Heaven.’
+The first time I got curious about life after death was when I saw the movie ‘All Dogs Go To Heaven.’
 My sister and I loved this movie more than anything.
 I remember asking my father what happens when we die and he simply said, “When we die, it’s over.
 Game over.
 Power off.”
+While this seemed bleak, I didn’t know what else to believe.

 By the time I was a teenager, I had no reference point.
-I was ignorant about the world’s religions and wasn’t interested in learning more.
+I was ignorant about the world’s religions and wasn’t interested in learning about them.
 Understanding religion was like learning about fantasy but without the captivating plot twists.
 The only conclusion that made sense to me was that you are born randomly, forced to go about this obstacle course called life, and then at the end you die.
 No heaven, no reincarnation.
 As my father said, game over.
-I understood that I was an atheist and it felt cool to be part of the ‘non-believer’ group.
-I was the girl who wasn’t affected by anything; the cool unemotional one who will point to science and facts to tear down any sparks of hope in an afterlife.
-I liked being part of that club.
+I understood that I was an atheist and it felt cool to be part of the ‘non-believers’.
+They seemed smarter than the rest.
+I liked being the cool, unemotional one who would point to science and facts to tear down any sparks of hope in an afterlife.
 It was also pretty easy to be because at that point in my life nothing particularly tragic happened to force me to think deeper.

 But then one day, it did.
 And once your world comes crashing in on you, religion or spirituality are like a life raft in the middle of a stormy, unforgiving ocean.
 My introduction to life beyond the confines of atheism was born the moment my sister died on October 13, 2013.
 The pain of her loss forced me to question what it means to live, and what it means to die.
 It broke open my yearning for understanding life beyond the physical because my mind simply could not make sense of her loss.
 I could not accept the meaninglessness of life.
 How could my sister, my sister, disappear like that?
 Where is she?
 How do you go from being ‘here’ to being ‘gone’?
 Where did she go?
 It just did not make sense.

 This constant questioning forced me down new paths, ones I’d never been down before.
-While organised religion never appealed to me, spirituality did.
+While organised religion never appealed to me, the openness of spirituality did.

-“Spirituality is the belief that there is something greater than oneself, something more to being human than this sensory experience, and that the greater whole of which we are part is cosmic or divine in nature.
+“Spirituality is the belief that there is something greater than oneself, something more to being human than this sensory experience.
 Spirituality involves exploring certain universal themes – love, compassion, altruism, life after death, wisdom and truth, with the knowledge that some people such as saints or enlightened individuals have achieved and manifested higher levels of development than the ordinary persons.”

 Other notable figures who’s talks I listen to regularly and deeply admire are Russel Brand, Dr Shefali Tsbary, Gabor Mate, Oprah, Deepak Chopra, and of course, Tara Brach.